dgaydukov/cert-ocpjp11/files/LowLatency.md

 ```
 * memory - first thing you should do is to tune the memory usage:
     * `-Xms` for minHeapSize and `-Xmx` for maxHeapSize - usually we set it to the same value, so JVM won't spend CPU to adjust memory between min to max
     * `-XX:+AlwaysPreTouch` - by default when you allocate heap you just stand intention, actual memory is added to java process as pages.
 What may happen is that you set `-Xmx=32GB` but on 15GB your process would be killed.
-To preload all the RAM immediately you can use this command
+To preload all the RAM immediately you can use this command.
+Setting xms=xmx and AlwaysPreTouch=true would decrease latency by avoiding heap resizing.
     * `-XX:MetaspaceSize` and `-XX:MaxMetaspaceSize` - set size of meta space where all static data is stored
     * `-XX:NewSize` and `-XX:MaxNewSize` - initial and max size of young generation space
     * `-Xmn` - size of entire young gen + 2 survivor spaces